fabrice-niyongabo/spring-boot-jwt-auth/README.md

 # Spring boot JWT Authentication

-This is a multi user role JSON webtoken authentication project where users has different level of access.
+This is a multi-user role-based JSON web token authentication project where users have different access levels.
+Some resources are shared by all user roles and others are only limited to specific roles.